zarf-dev/proposals/0019-refactor-image-operations/README.md

 Use the oras-go library to replace Crane for image pull and image push operations.

-Image pull and push operations will respect the existing global `--oci-concurrency` flag, which is used for Zarf package OCI operations.
-This flag is not currently respected for image pull and push operations with Crane.
+Image pull and push operations will respect the global `--oci-concurrency` flag to determine how many layers to push or pull concurrently.
+This flag is currently used for Zarf package OCI operations, but not respected during image operations with Crane.
 The default `--oci-concurrency` flag value will increase to six.
 The default in oras-go and Zarf is currently three, but this number is conservative.
 [Skopeo](https://github.com/containers/skopeo), for instance, has a default of six.
 Crane pushes and pulls all layers concurrently always.

-Zarf will only pull one image at a time.
+The oras-go implementation will only pull one image at a time.
 The current implementation pulls up to ten images concurrently, while this may improve speed in certain cases, in many others, Zarf is over saturating the network and worsening reliability.
 If in the future Zarf would like to go back to concurrently pulling images, oras-go will handle this without issue.
 This can be seen by the [DoOrasPullConcurrent](https://github.com/zarf-dev/image-pull-experiments/blob/main/oras/main.go#L55) function created to test this behavior.

 A shared cache will be used for Zarf package OCI operations and Zarf image OCI operations, see issue [2033](https://github.com/zarf-dev/zarf/issues/2033) which requests this feature.